awesomeeng/awesome-server/README.md

 	 });
  });
  ```
+ If using a Positional Parameter Path, the signature of the handler function will be `(params,request,response)`.

  > **controller**: You can pass a controller or controller class in as a handler.
 The controller
  will then be executed when the route matches.
 If a controller class is passed in, an instance of the controller is instantiated and used.
 Learn more about the awesomeness that is controllers in the [Controllers](#controllers) section below.